zcdong/Devguide/book/concept-flight-stack.md

 ## Estimation and Control Architecture

-The diagram below shows an example implementation
+The diagram below shows an example implementation of the typical blocks.
+Depending on the vehicle some of these can be also combined into a single application (e.g. when a model predictive controller for a specific vehicle is wanted).

 ```mermaid
 graph TD;